-Please include the names of any non-DfE programmes that you purchased in the previous academic year.
-This will help the Department for Education identify which ones are popular in England
+Please include the names of any non-DfE programmes that you used your pupil premium (or recovery premium) to fund in the previous academic year.

 Programme Provider

 Further information (optional)

 Children throughout the school are offered additional support through planned interventions to promote PSHE and wellbeing.
 Any school interventions offered are recorded and reviewed on a 6-weekly basis to ensure impact.